bitnami/containers/bitnami/wildfly/README.md

-# Bitnami package for WildFly
+# Bitnami Secure Image for WildFly

 ## What is WildFly?